jleyva/moodle-local_ltiprovider/README.txt

 A cron job checks periodically activities for sending back grades (overall course grade or activity grade).

+In order to work correctly, your php.ini settings file needs to have the following setting enabled:

+allow_url_fopen = On

 == Future versions ==

 * Handle authentication with a custom auth plugin for Moodle (for handling logout, etc...)
 * Add options for automatically add remote users to course groups.
 * Add options for automatically add remote users to system cohorts.
 * Add options for enabling duration time for enrolments
+* Add support for consumer keys

 == Credits ==